joeavargas/joeavargas/README.md

 ### Hi there, I'm Joe! 👋

-### I'm an aspiring iOS Developer 💻📲, craft beer connoisseur 🍺 and sports fan! 🏀🏈⚾️
+### I'm an iOS Developer 💻📲, craft beer connoisseur 🍺 and sports fan! 🏀🏈⚾️

 - 💻📲 I’m currently enrolled in [Devslopes iOS Academy][Devslopes iOS Academy]
 - 👨🏻‍💻 I love experimenting and using CoreLocation 🌐 and API calling 🗣